by Calculated Risk on 11/26/2019 02:44:00 PM

-From the Richmond Fed: Manufacturing Activity Slowed in December
+From the Richmond Fed: Manufacturing Activity Softened in November

-Fifth District manufacturing activity slowed in December, according to the most recent survey from the Federal Reserve Bank of Richmond.
-The composite index fell from −1 in November to −5 in December, weighed down by decreases in the already negative indexes for shipments and new orders, while the third component — employment — increased slightly.
-Manufacturers also reported weakness in local business conditions and capacity utilization, but they were optimistic that conditions would improve in the coming months.Another weak regional report.
-The Dallas Fed will report next week.
+Fifth District manufacturing activity softened in November, according to the most recent survey from the Richmond Fed.
+The composite index fell from 8 in October to −1 in November, weighed down by negative readings for shipments and new orders, while the third component — employment — declined but remained positive.
+Manufacturing firms also reported a drop in backlog of orders, but the indicator for local business conditions held fairly steady.
+Survey respondents were optimistic that conditions would improve in the coming months.This was the last of the regional Fed surveys for November.

 Survey results suggested modest employment growth and rising wages in November.
 However, firms continued to struggle to find workers with the necessary skills.
 Respondents expected this struggle to persist and employment and wages to continue to grow in the near future.

 Here is a graph comparing the regional Fed surveys and the ISM manufacturing index: